• Spring Sports Registration —

 Saturday, March 30, beginning at 12 noon.
 Open to the community in the Amos French Fellowship Hall located at 975 E. Barton Ave., West Memphis.
 Some of West Memphis’ High School players will be playing in this 3-on-3 basketball event. $3 donations are requested for entry.
 There will also be food, fellowship and fun.
 Please come out for a great time!
 Everyone is invited! ***

 • Delta Gymnastics classes — Classes available for ages 2 and up on Thursdays at 5:15 p.m.
-For more information please contact Delta Gymnastics at (870) 7355900.
-John Beaumont jbeau.younglife@gmail.co m, Sara Fenter sfenter@fenterpt.com, or Jerry Fenter – jfenter@fenerpt.
+For more information please contact Delta Gymnastics at (870) 735-5900.
+John Beaumont – jbeau.younglife@ gmail.com, Sara Fenter sfenter@fenterpt.com, or Jerry Fenter – jfenter@fenerpt.com.

-• Studio Gray Dance Clinic — Check out the Studio Gray Dance Clinic programs at the Boys & Girls Club of Crittenden County.
-Designed to help kids going into cheer, pom & hip-hop.
-For more information or to register, inquire via e-mail at info@mystudiogray.com, or call (901) 303-6221.